Senior General Counsel Dispute Resolution

 Peter is the Director of AGS’s Perth office, where he is responsible for overseeing the running of the office, and plays a principal role in fostering strong relationships between AGS and our Western Australian clients.
 He is also a highly regarded presenter at AGS legal forums and events.

-Peter’s most recent work includes advising/acting for the Commonwealth in:
+Peter’s relevant work includes advising/acting for the Commonwealth in:

 - working as one of the team of 3 counsel, including Peter Hanks QC and Gary Livermore, who appeared for the Commonwealth (Customs and Defence) at the SIEV 221 coronial inquiry into the deaths of asylum seekers on a vessel off Christmas Island in December 2010.
 The Coroner concluded that there was no fault on the part of the Commonwealth, and the Coroner commended the actions of Defence personnel